debauchee/barrier-wiki/Bulding-on-Windows.md

 ### Submitting patches

-If you make a change to Barrier's source that you think would benefit others, fork the project on Github and submit a pull request.
+If you make a change to Barrier's source that you think would benefit others, fork the project on GitHub and submit a pull request.
 If we agree that the patch would improve Barrier for a wide range of users then we may merge it.
 At this point it will have become an "official" change and you'll be credited in the commit log.
 Isn't open-source wonderful? :)